zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - votes is a confidence proxy: higher agreement usually means higher trust
+> - votes is a confidence proxy: higher agreement usually means higher trust.
-> - The anomaly_score is a weighted fusion of three perspectives: outlierness (IF), explainable suspicion (expert), and novelty distance (KMeans)
+> - The `anomaly_score` is a weighted fusion of three perspectives: outlierness (IF), explainable suspicion (expert), and novelty distance (KMeans).
-> - 1e-9 prevents division-by-zero when normalizing constant scores
+> - 1e-9 prevents division-by-zero when normalizing constant scores.

 ##